SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/index.md

 # Smol Slime
-Smol Slimes, also known as nRF Trackers, use a protocol called Enhanced ShockBurst (ESB), on Nordic Semiconductor's nRF52 and nRF54L series System-on-Chip (SoC) devices.
-These trackers are highly power-efficient and require only a small battery, often lasting for days or even weeks—significantly longer than traditional ESP (WiFi-based) SlimeVR trackers.
-A receiver (or dongle) is needed to bridge communication between the trackers and the SlimeVR Server.
-When used directly with Quest standalone headsets or Android devices, SlimeVR Server v0.16.3_rc1 or later is required, and an OTG adapter may also be needed, while OSC (Open Sound Control) can still be used from another device.
+Smol Slimes, also known as nRF Trackers, use a protocol called Enhanced ShockBurst (ESB) on Nordic Semiconductor’s nRF52 and nRF54L series System-on-Chip (SoC) devices.
+These trackers are highly power-efficient and can run for days or even weeks on a small battery—significantly longer than traditional ESP (WiFi-based) SlimeVR trackers.

+A receiver (or dongle) is required to bridge communication between the trackers and the SlimeVR Server.
+The receiver can be connected to a computer for PCVR, or used with Quest standalone headsets through OSC (Open Sound Control).

+Receivers can also be plugged directly into a Quest headset or Android device for fully standalone tracking.
+In these setups, SlimeVR Server v0.16.3 or later is required, and an OTG adapter may also be needed.
+OSC is always required for Quest standalone setups, whether the receiver is connected to a computer, another Android device, or the headset itself.

 ## 🦋 Introducing the Butterfly Tracker – SlimeVR's Official Smol Tracker
 Looking for something simpler than building your own?
 The Butterfly Tracker is SlimeVR’s official take on the Smol Slime—ultra-thin, lightweight, and ready to use out of the box.